Dorothy Dunnett: King Hereafter

 King Hereafter (1982), her long novel set in Orkney and Scotland in the years just before the invasion of England by William the Conqueror, was in Dorothy Dunnett's eyes her masterpiece.
-It is about an Earl of Orkney uniting the people of Alba (Scotland) and becoming its king, and is based on the author's premise that the central character Thorfinn, Earl of Orkney and the historical Macbeth, Scottish King, were one and the same person (Thorfinn is his birth name and Macbeth his baptismal name).
+It is about an Earl of Orkney uniting the people of Alba (Scotland) and becoming its king, and is based on the author's premise that the central character Thorfinn, Earl of Orkney and the historical Macbeth, King of Scotland, were one and the same person (Thorfinn is his birth name and Macbeth his baptismal name).

 The Dorothy Dunnett Companion and Companion II

 Dunnett assisted in the compilation of The Dorothy Dunnett Companion (1994) and The Dorothy Dunnett Companion II (2002), which were written by Elspeth Morrison.
-These books provide background information to historical characters and events featured in the Lymond Chronicles and The House of Niccolò, as well as explanations of classical allusions and literary and other quotations used in the two series, notes to sources of these citations, and many maps.
+These books provide background information to historical characters and events featured in the Lymond Chronicles and The House of Niccolò, as well as explanations of the classical allusions and literary and other quotations used in the two series, notes to sources of these citations, and many maps.
 The second volume, which was written after the Niccolò series was completed, contains a bibliography of many of the hundreds of primary and secondary sources Dunnett used in her historical research.
 Dunnett contributed more to the second volume than the first and wrote many of the entries.